Annual Report 2010-2011

 - Coordinate with Conservation and Protection on enforcement cases.

-Not all reports can be investigated in the field, but an effort is made to follow-up with as many reports as possible.
-In 2009-2010, 54% (n = 1144) of reported cases were investigated through comprehensive interviews with incident reporters or with direct on-scene responses.
+Not all reports were investigated in the field, but significant efforts were made to follow-up with as many reports as possible.
+In 2010-2011, 76% (n=752) of reported cases were investigated through comprehensive interviews with incident observers or with direct on-scene responses.
 The type of response is determined by regional priorities related to SARA listing status, accessibility, risk to responders, and likelihood of success.
 In some cases an on-scene response is not possible because the window of opportunity to respond is limited (disturbance or depredation) or the animal/carcass can not be re-sighted.
+As an example, in the Québec region, 174 incidents of the 280 (62%) required response in the field.
+In the Newfoundland and Labrador region, prior to 1992, the disentanglement assistance team dealt almost entirely with inshore incidents.
+Today, however, entanglements are reported both inshore and offshore improving the reach of the Marine Mammal Response Program.
+Responding to large whales entangled offshore or in remote areas is particularly challenging as a quick response time by a well trained quick response cetacean disentanglement team is a key factor in the success in relocating and disentangling a free swimming whale.

 SARA Specific Responses